 عنوان مقاله [English]

-Introduction: Grape (Vitis vinifera L.) is one of the most important fruits cultivated in many areas with different climates all over the world.
-Being rich in antioxidants, flavonoids, anthocyanins and phenolic acids, grape is highly regarded in terms of economic value.
+Grape (Vitis vinifera L.) is one of the most important fruits cultivated in many areas with different climates all over the world.
+Grape, which is rich in antioxidants, flavonoids, anthocyanins and phenolic acids, is highly regarded in terms of economic value.
 Salicylic acid is one of the compounds which have been used in recent years for improving the physicochemical properties of many fruits.
-Application of salicylic acid increases the shelf life of crops by inhibiting ethylene production and respiration, as well as by reducing the activity of some enzymes softening the cell wall.
-Furthermore, salicylic acid results in the enhancement of phenolic compounds production by increasing the activity of some enzymes such as phenylalanine ammonia-lyase.
+The application of salicylic acid increases the shelf life of crops by inhibiting ethylene production and respiration, as well as by reducing the activity of some enzymes which are responsible for softening the cell wall.
+Furthermore, salicylic acid results in the enhancement of phenolic compound production by increasing the activity of some enzymes such as phenylalanine ammonia-lyase.